yuvraj24/react-native-stories-view/README.md

-# React Native Stories View
+# React Native Stories View ⚡

 [![npm version](https://badge.fury.io/js/react-native-stories-view.svg?style=flat)](https://www.npmjs.com/package/react-native-stories-view)
 ![Platform - Android and iOS](https://img.shields.io/badge/platform-Android%20%7C%20iOS-green.svg)

 A simple and fully customizable React Native components that provides a status/stories feature like Whatsapp, Instagram.
 For navigation across all the stories you can touch the left or right portion of the screen similar to what we see on Whatsapp or Instagram.
-The library works seemleslly across both Android as well as IOS platform developed with love in *<b>Typescript & React</b>*.
+The library works seemleslly across both Android as well as IOS platform developed with ❤️ in *<b>Typescript & React</b>*🔥.

 #### Feature's include :